sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 A contact printer typically requires at least four reels, cores or spools to transport two strips of film.
 Film must be driven from one side--the feed--to another side; the takeup.

-The takeup motors for the picture and stock are based on a magnetic clutch design [@slp-clutch] inspired by the one used in The Shaffer Linear Processor [@slp].
+The takeup motors for the picture and stock are inspired by a feature in the The Shaffer Linear Processor [@slp]: the magnetic clutch [@slp-clutch].

 The choice to direct drive the takeup is due to the fact that powerful geared DC motors are cheap and available.
 Driving them separately, rather than using a belt, means that the speed can be controlled individually.